 The first thing is pretty simple.
-I want to mention that the Abraham hostel shuttle is a thing and a super easy way to get between their accommodation offerings (although at a higher price than the public transport).
+I want to mention that the Abraham hostel hosts a shuttle is a thing and a super-easy way to get between their accommodation offerings (although at a higher price than public transport).
 If you’re on a whirlwind tour, or just lazy, it’s worth the consideration.

 There’s even an airport shuttle through the Abraham Hostel in Tel Aviv to make things extra easy.
 Feels like cheating, really!

 Number two is…

 It’s here!
 It opened some time in 2020.
 I haven’t been, but my gut says the vibe will be much closer to the Tel Aviv Abraham Hostel more than anything else but that’s to be expected considering it’s Eilat.